kivy/kivy/doc/sources/guide/android.rst

 For new users, we recommend using :ref:`Plyer`.
 For more advanced access or for APIs not currently wrapped, you can use :ref:`Pyjnius` directly.
-Kivy apps also have available the :ref:`android module
+Kivy also supplies an :ref:`android module
-<android_module>` of
-python-for-android.
+<android_module>` for basic Android functionality.

-User contributed Android code and examples may be available on the `Kivy wiki <https://github.com/kivy/kivy/wiki#mobiles>`_.
+User contributed Android code and examples are available on the `Kivy wiki <https://github.com/kivy/kivy/wiki#mobiles>`_.

 .. _plyer: